adityakumaar/DataAnalytics-Internship-Project/README.md

 5. Create presentation about the findings
 6. Determine the states and cities in which the company should expand its business for increasing sales and profit

-*The data is mostly LikeRt values (scale sata) so in my opinion the best possible visualization can be done by using BarPlots.
+*The data is mostly LikeRt values (scale data) so in my opinion the best possible visualization can be done by using BarPlots.